In This Article

 Nose and nostril waxing isn't what most people want to talk about.
 The mere thought of getting your hair from your nose pulled out from the root may send a shiver up your spine.

-The truth is that some salons and spas will do a nose wax, but others won't even if they offer waxing services.
-You would need to call first and ask or browse their salon or spa menu to see if they specifically offer this.
+The truth is that some salons and spas will do a nose wax, but others won't—even if they offer waxing services.
+You would need to call first and ask or browse a salon or spa menu to see if they specifically offer this.